 There are some other, harder-to-find fruits that I know I have missed—this is not quite as encyclopedic as I would like it to be, but I was trying to keep this blog post to be only about fruits that I had actually seen and photographed myself.
 For example, I know that I am missing a special type of persimmon that turns chocolate-brown when ripe.
-I also know that strawberries and peaches are grown and sold somewhere in this country, but I haven’t seen them personally.
-Plus I seem to have missed something called pok-pok as well.
+I also know that strawberries and peaches are grown and sold in the Highlands, but I haven’t seen them personally with the exception of buying them at Jumbo in Tana.
+Plus I seem to have also missed something called pok-pok (a.k.a.
+Cape gooseberry -- thanks to the readers who commented with more information on this.)
 I’ll continue to update this as I find more missing information and pictures, and if you know of anything else that I could add or need to edit, please make a note in the comments.

 Since around the New Year is also the apple's season in Madagascar (Antsirabe to be precise), people used to joke:

 Person A: Tratry ny PAOMA e! (paoma = apple, sounds like "taona" in Malagasy)

 Person B (reply): Samy tratry ny GOAVY (goavy = guava, sounds like "ho avy" in Malagasy)

 Thanks to Ando for sharing!
 And now, without further adieu, I present you with fruit.
 They are listed alphabetically by the English name, but where I don’t know the English, I have used the Malagasy.

 Update 4/11/14: I have made a few updates based on reader feedback.
 Thanks everyone!

 These are grown in the more temperate central highland regions (like Antsirabe, as mentioned above, which is where I took this photo.)
 I'm spoiled by Vermont apples, so I'm not a big fan of apples from Madagascar.